-Whilst the proposal seeks to reposition the dwelling so that part of it will fall outside of the village envelope it will provide improvement to the occupiers of No. 21 through providing a greater separation distance. remodelling of the public house to dwelling has resulted in some of the doors facing onto the application site replaced with patio doors and windows to increase light into the habitable rooms.
+Whilst the proposal seeks to reposition the dwelling so that part of it will fall outside of the village envelope it will provide some improvement to the occupiers of No. 21 through providing a greater separation distance.
+The remodelling of the public house to a habitable dwelling has resulted in some of the doors facing onto the application site, which have been replaced with patio doors and windows to increase light into the habitable rooms .

 It is considered therefore that there is a balance between breaching the village envelope and reducing the impact on the residential amenities of the occupiers of the converted public house.
-In this instance, due to the site already being approved for residential curtilage the harm to the open countryside is not so sufficient as to warrant a refusal when weighed against the benefits to the occupiers of the converted public house.
+In this instance, due to the site already being approved for residential curtilage the harm to the open countryside is considered not so sufficient as to warrant a refusal when weighed against the benefits to the occupiers of the converted public house.